 SE is the life’s work of Dr. Peter A Levine, inspired while observing animals in the wild.
 He wondered why animals in the wild do not experience trauma like humans.
 In the wild, the lives of prey animals are regularly threatened.
 Yet, animals seem to survive these scary and stressful events without experiencing PTSD.

 Dr. Levine observed that animals have ways of releasing stress.
 This allows it to not affect their ability to survive in the wild.
 Dr. Levine developed somatic experiencing to support humans to release their traumatic stress.
 Doing so supports our ability to thrive!

 How does Somatic Experiencing work?

-One of the underlying principles of SE are the fight, flight, freeze and appease responses.
+One of the underlying principles of SE is the fight, flight, freeze and appease responses.
 These responses are normal reactions to perceived threats.
 They have developed over millions of years of evolution in our autonomic nervous system.
-Many people suffering from PTSD find that the trauma has become trapped in their body.
+Many people suffering from PTSD find that the trauma has become trapped in their bodies.

 No two SE sessions will be the same, but some features are common to every session.
 The first step will be to generate a sense of comfort and relative safety with your therapist.
-This helps you use your therapist as a partner you can work through your trauma with.
+This helps you use your therapist as a partner with whom you can work through your trauma.

 Who is Somatic Experiencing for?

 Although SE was first developed for treating trauma and PTSD, it is also helpful for issues including anxiety, grief & loss, depression, stress, chronic pain, digestive problems, body image struggles, and intimacy & relationship issues.